ElucidataInc/ElMaven/docs/Build.rst

 ------------------

 Users can switch between versions once they have compiled El-MAVEN successfully on their system.
-Follow these steps to pull a specific release:
+Follow these steps to pull a specific `release <https://elmaven.readthedocs.io/en/documentation-website/ReleaseHistory.html>`_:

 * Choose the version you wish to install from the list of releases.
-(We recommend the version tagged "Latest release".
-Pre-releases are not stable and should be avoided)
+(We recommend the version tagged "Current Release".
+Past releases are not stable and should be avoided)

 * Find the version tag (v0.2.x, 0.1.x, etc) on the left of release notes.